The Learning Community

-If you wish to leave before the full yearly cycle is complete in our terms and conditions you have to give us at least 8 weeks notice to receive your deposit back in full.
+If you wish to leave in our terms and conditions you have to give us at least 8 class weeks notice to receive your deposit back in full.
 With those on the 10 month plan it works out very simply.

 However, if you are on the 12 month plan, and you leave before the year is up you will in effect have paid less than the amount of classes you have had, that is because the classes run over ten months but you pay over 12.

 So when you give notice, a calculation will be made to cater for this difference.